justinwang98/CSE332Chat/src/p2/writeup/WriteUp.md

 Debugging AVLTree and quicksort was a nightmare, each in its own way.
 Having learnt how to use the visualizer recently, it helped me out alot in the debugging process, being able to locate the problem visually.
 However, it was really hard to keep track of all the changing of pointers and the heavy use of recursion in both parts made debugging really confusing and tedious.
+HashTrieMap Full Circle was also very annoying to implment as essentially there were instructions.
+I wished there would be more guidance for it as in the end, I relied upon asking TA's to help guide me through the process.

 - How could the project be improved?
 Why?
 -
   This project felt a little rushed, especially considering the fact that there were midterms in between.
-I know the two weeks before checkpoint 2 already took this into account, but nonetheless it ultimately still was not enough to complete checkpoint 2, especially because of the long debugging process for AVLTree.
+I know the two weeks before checkpoint 2 already took this into account, but nonetheless it ultimately still was not enough to complete checkpoint 2, especially because of the long debugging process for AVLTree and for understanding what to do for HashTrieMap Full Circle.

 - Did you enjoy the project?
 Why or why not?
 -